 For immediate self-care of an ankle sprain, try the R.I.C.E. approach:

 - Ice.
-Even if you're seeking medical help, ice the area immediately.
-Use an ice pack or slush bath for 15 to 20 minutes and repeat every two to three hours while you're awake, for the first 48 to 72 hours.
-Cold reduces pain, swelling and inflammation in injured muscles, joints and connective tissues.
-It also may slow bleeding if a tear has occurred.
-If the area turns white, stop treatment immediately.
-This could indicate a cold injury.
+Use an ice pack or slush bath immediately for 15 to 20 minutes and repeat every two to three hours while you're awake.
 If you have vascular disease, diabetes or decreased sensation, talk with your doctor before applying ice.

 - Compression.
 To help stop swelling, compress the ankle with an elastic bandage until the swelling stops.
-Don't wrap it too tightly or you may hinder circulation.
+Don't hinder circulation by wrapping too tightly.
 Begin wrapping at the end farthest from your heart.
-Loosen the wrap if the pain increases, if the area becomes numb or if swelling occurs below the wrapped area.

 - Elevation.
 To reduce swelling, elevate your ankle above the level of your heart, especially at night.
 Gravity helps reduce swelling by draining excess fluid.